Assistant Professor of Politics and Public Affairs and Director of Princeton Survey Research Center

-Andy Guess is an assistant professor of politics and public affairs at Princeton University.
+Andy Guess is an assistant professor of politics and public affairs and the director of the survey research center at Princeton University.
 Via a combination of experimental and computational methods, he studies how people choose, process, spread, and respond to information about politics on the internet.

 His research has investigated the extent to which online Americans’ news habits are polarized, patterns in the consumption and spread of online misinformation, and the effectiveness of efforts to counteract misperceptions originating on social media.